netdata/netdata/web/gui/README.md

 settings](../server/#other-netdataconf-web-section-options) in the
 `netdata.conf` file, or run Netdata behind an Nginx proxy, and so on.

+## New React Dashboard

+We've been working on refactoring the standard dashboard code to simplify the process of adding new features and fixing bugs.

+The new dashboard is added to the codebase, but isn't enabled by default.
+To enable it, add `use react dashboard = yes` in `[web]` section in your `netdata.conf`.
+Currently, the refactored dashboard doesn't include any noticeable changes in UI.

 ## Navigating the standard dashboard

 Beyond charts, the standard dashboard can be broken down into three key areas: